hellstorm-software/Kult-Rising/readme.md

 - expanded the top floor by 150%
 - switched direction of stairs to walk into battlestation more conveniently

+Fixes<br>
+- <i>fixed a bug that caused the flashlight to not move with the camera on the vertical axis</i>

 ----------------------------------------------------------
 19.12.24
 - added Tactical Shooter Kit